psingh-xyz/psingh-xyz/README.md

 # Hi there!
 I'm Priyanka Singh 👋🚀

 ## 🌟 About Me
 Tech enthusiast with a passion for transforming complex problems into elegant solutions!
-I'm a Master's student in **Artificial Intelligence and Data Analytics** bridging the worlds of computer science and innovation. 🧠💡
+I'm a Masters in **Artificial Intelligence and Data Analytics** bridging the worlds of computer science and innovation. 🧠💡

 ## 💻 Technical Superpowers
 - **Languages**: Python 🐍 | SQL | LaTeX | R